 Yet in September 2014, FDA issued a Warning Letter to Pacira "demanding that 'Pacira immediately cease' sharing with surgeons, anesthesiologists and other sophisticated audiences certain information about using EXPAREL outside a bunionectomy or hemorrhoidectomy," the specific procedures in which EXPAREL was studied in the clinical trials supporting its approval.
 FDA further warned Pacira that its conduct rendered EXPAREL misbranded and subjected Pacira to potential criminal prosecution.
-Describing "an extensive promotional campaign by Pacira to promote the use of EXPAREL in surgical procedures other than those for which the drug has been shown to be safe and effective," FDA demanded that Pacira formulate "a comprehensive plan of action to disseminate truthful, non-misleading, and complete corrective messages about the issues discussed in this letter to the audiences that received these promotional materials."4
+Describing "an extensive promotional campaign by Pacira to promote the use of EXPAREL in surgical procedures other than those for which the drug has been shown to be safe and effective," FDA demanded that Pacira formulate "a comprehensive plan of action to disseminate truthful, non-misleading, and complete corrective messages about the issues discussed in this letter to the audiences that received these promotional materials."

-Like the Amarin litigation before it, Pacira now seeks federal court review5 of FDA's efforts to "forbid Pacira's truthful and non-misleading speech to [physicians] about their lawful use" of Pacira's product, relying on the U.S. Supreme Court's First Amendment precedent, the Second Circuit's ruling in Caronia, and the district court's Amarin opinion from August 2015.
-Pacira asks the court to declare (1) "that FDA may not, under the FDCA and consistent with the First Amendment, limit Pacira's communications to health care providers regarding FDA approved uses of Exparel," 2) "that 21 C.F.R. § 202.1(1)(2) is invalid under the FDCA and the First Amendment, insofar as it
+Like the Amarin litigation before it, Pacira now seeks federal court review of FDA's efforts to "forbid Pacira's truthful and non-misleading speech to [physicians] about their lawful use" of Pacira's product, relying on the U.S. Supreme Court's First Amendment precedent, the Second Circuit's ruling in Caronia, and the district court's Amarin opinion from August 2015.
+Pacira alleges that before it filed its complaint, it "repeatedly sought to meet with the FDA to discuss its position" but the FDA refused to meet and instead issued a "close-out" of its Warning Letter on July 24, 2015.
+Pacira asks the court to declare (1) "that FDA may not, under the FDCA and consistent with the First Amendment, limit Pacira's communications to health care providers regarding FDA approved uses of Exparel," 2) "that 21 C.F.R. § 202.1(l)(2) is invalid under the FDCA and the First Amendment, insofar as it would restrict Pacira's truthful and non-misleading speech," and (3) "that FDA's attempt to modify Pacira's approved Indication through a Warning Letter is arbitrary, capricious, [and] in excess of the Agency's statutory authority."